 Harkness was Artist in Residence at Yale Summer School of Art and Music in 2006.
 She has lectured widely at leading institutions such as Columbia University, Boston University, Yale University, Brandeis University, and the Baltimore Museum of Art.
 In 2014, Harkness co-curated Roy Lichtenstein: Nudes and Interiors at FLAG Art Foundation.

 She was graduated Phi Beta Kappa from the University of California-Berkeley, where she studied biochemistry and art, and also holds a Master of Fine Arts degree from the Yale University School of Art.
+In the spring of 2018, Harkness was selected to participate in the Metropolitan Museum of Art Copyist Program.
 A former professional violinist, she honed her unique artistic worldview while living in San Francisco and now lives and works in Brooklyn.

 1996 M.F.A.
 Yale University, New Haven, CT

 2017 Henry Clews Award Master Residency Program, La Napoule Art Foundation

 2009 Rosenthal Family Foundation Award, American Academy of Arts and Letters

 2002 Metcalf Award, American Academy of Arts and Letters

 2011 Mary Boone Gallery, NYC, NY

 2002 Daniel Weinberg Gallery, Los Angeles, CA

 2019 Drawn Together Again, FLAG Art Foundation, NYC, NY.